rmittal1421/CMPT213-Assignment5-BetterOOD/README.md

 Back end : Java
 Requirements to run the application : IDE to support Java, Java SDK, JDK 8 Dependencies : Java Spring for REST API
+API used:
+"api/about" - Tells about the author of the website and the functionality of the website "api/dump-model" -  Clears the database so it can reloaded "api/departments" - Gives list of all departments in SFU "api/departments/{id}/courses" - Gives list of all courses offered in a particular department in SFU "api/departments/{id}/courses/{courseId}/offerings" -  Gives list of all courses offered in a particular department in SFU in particular semester of the year
+"api/stats/students-per-semester" - Give status of students enrolled in the class or on a waitlist "/api/watchers" -  Adds a watcher for a particular course to notify students about the status of the course

+No database is used and backend is store in a CSV file

 ## Contributing